harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 block relay], these nodes just download a block header along with shortids, and then reconstruct the block using transactions in their mempools.
-The amount of data used to relay compact blocks is tiny compared to the size of the block (fixme: stats?).
+The amount of data used to relay compact blocks is tiny compared to the size of the block.
 Validating the transactions is also much faster: the node has already verified (and cached) signatures and scripts, calculated the timelock requirements, and loaded relevant UTXOs from disk if necessary.
 The node can also